staticlibs/external_popt/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

-This project contains a CMake build file for building [Popt library](http://rpm5.org/files/popt/).
+This project contains a CMake build file for building [Popt library](http://rpm5.org/files/popt/) that can be used to build sources imported from [CentOS lookaside](https://github.com/staticlibs/lookaside_popt.git).

-[Popt sources imported from CentOS Linux](https://github.com/ojdkbuild/lookaside_popt) are used as a submodule of this project.

 Link to [man documentation](https://linux.die.net/man/3/popt).